Trevor Potter

-Trevor Potter (born October 24, 1955) is a lawyer, former commissioner and chairman of the United States Federal Election Commission.
-He is the Founder and President of the Campaign Legal Center, a nonprofit organization which works in the areas of campaign finance and elections, political communication and government ethics.
+Trevor Alexander McClurg Potter (born October 24, 1955) is an American lawyer who served as the former commissioner and chairman of the United States Federal Election Commission.
+He is the founder and president of the Campaign Legal Center, a nonprofit organization which works in the areas of campaign finance and elections, political communication and government ethics.
 A Republican, he was the General Counsel to John McCain's two presidential campaigns.
-Potter is a vocal critic of unlimited corporate spending and dark money in politics allowed by the Citizens United v.
+Potter is a vocal critic of unlimited corporate spending and dark money in politics allowed by the Supreme Court of the United States' Citizens United v.
 FEC ruling.

 He has been described by the American Bar Association Journal as "hands-down one of the top lawyers in the country on the delicate intersection of politics, law and money".

-Early years and education
+Early life and education

-Potter attended Brooks School in North Andover, MA.
-He earned his A.B. from Harvard University in 1978, and his Juris Doctor from University of Virginia School of Law in 1982.
+Potter attended Brooks School in North Andover, Massachusetts.
+He earned his Bachelor of Arts from Harvard University in 1978, and his Juris Doctor from University of Virginia School of Law in 1982.